Semi-ATE/QScreenCast/README.md

 The repo holds an `example` directory where it is demonstrated how to use the QScreenCast button in your own application.

+## Usage

+### left-click on the button

+A left-click on the button will start/stop the recording.
+Both Audio and video are recorded, but **ONLY** the `QMainWindow` is recorded! 😇 To comply to the '[perfect YouTube Video](https://lumen5.com/learn/youtube-video-dimension-and-size/)' recommendations, the `QMainWindow` is re-scaled (in the middle of the current screen) to it's maximum available size that complies to the video sizes.

+Once a recording is stopped, the QScreenCast-er will put the .mp4 file on your desktop.

+**Notes:**

+1. While recording, you are not able to re-size or move the `QMainWindow`. 🧐
+2. Anything you move in front of the `QMainWindow` will be recorded! 😱
+2. When you start a recording, there is a count-down displayed in the middle of your `QMainWindow` to give you the last chance to clear your throught. 🤣

+### right-click on the button

+A right-click on the button will show all the different video sizes (the ones that your screen can't handle are grayed out) and a check box will indicate to what format your screen will re-size if you start a recording.
+By default this is the biggest size your screen can handle, but you can select a smaller size here, in which case your QMainWindow will resize to that.
+One also can select a microphone (in case you have more than one) by default the system microphone is used.

+Long story short, you shouldn't have to mess with options, just start/stop your recording!
+## Recording formats

+- Sizes:
+  - 462 x 240 (aka 240p)
+  - 640 x 360 (aka 360p)
+  - 854 x 480 (aka 480p)
+  - 1280 x 720 (aka 720p)
+  - 1920 x 1080 (aka 1080p and 1K)
+  - 2560 x 1440 (aka 1440p and 2K)
+  - 3840 x 2160 (aka 2160p and 4K)
+- Container: MP4
+- Audio codec: AAC-LC (stereo @ 48KHz)
+- Video codec: H.264
+  - Progressive scan
+  - High Profile
+  - 2 consecutive B frames
+  - Closed GOP
+  - CABAC
+  - frame rate = 15 fps
+  - 4:2:0 Chroma subsampling

 ## Work in progress